VladPetrychuk02/API_Uptime_Monitor/README.md

   - Register page: `http://127.0.0.1:8000/auth/register/`
   - Getting users token: `http://127.0.0.1:8000/api/users/token`
   - URLs stats: `http://127.0.0.1:8000/api/monitor/stats/`
-  - Run 'check status' task: `http://127.0.0.1:8000/run-task/`

 ## User Guide:
 1. To register, go to the link `http://127.0.0.1:8000/auth/register/`
 2. Register by specifying your username, password and email
 3. For further work, go to the link `http://127.0.0.1:8000/api/users/token` and get a token
 4. To add your URL for verification, go to this link `http://127.0.0.1:8000/api/monitor/urls/` and specify the URL itself, interval, URL Webhook and your ID
-5. After adding the URL that needs to be checked, you need to run the task for checking by going here `http://127.0.0.1:8000/run-task/`
-6. After running the task, you will be sent an update on the current status of your URL on the Webhook
+5. After adding the URL a status check task is started.
+You will receive periodic notifications about changes in the status of your URL on the Webhook
-7. To view the history, go here `http://127.0.0.1:8000/api/monitor/history/`
+6. To view the history, go here `http://127.0.0.1:8000/api/monitor/history/`
-8. To check the statistics of how many sites passed/failed, go here `http://127.0.0.1:8000/api/monitor/stats/`
+7. To check the statistics of how many sites passed/failed, go here `http://127.0.0.1:8000/api/monitor/stats/`
-9. You are great!
+8. You are great!

 ## Important Notes:
-- To work with Webhook notifications, specify the Webhook URL when adding a URL to check.
+- To work with Webhook notifications specify the Webhook URL when adding a URL to check.
 - Also don't forget to add your id!
 Example:
 ```